transtats/transtats/docs/source/index.md

 We are currently working on `0.1.2` release.

-Target delivery: Mid of June 2017
+Target delivery: Mid of July 2017

 * Docker files for deployment
+* Unit tests and app logs
+* Package Upstream Stats
 * GNOME DamnedLies integration